Stalking and Intimidating NSW

 What is Stalking?

 The meaning of stalking is addressed in section 8 of the Crimes (Domestic and Personal Violence) Act 2007.

 - Followed a person with the intention of causing the other person to fear physical or mental harm; or

 - Watched or frequented the vicinity of, or approached the vicinity of a person’s residence, business, work or place the person frequents for the purposes of any social

-The police are not required to prove that the person alleged to have been stalked or intimidated feared physical or mental harm.
-However, the police are required to establish that you intended to cause fear of physical or mental harm.
+The police are not required to prove that the person alleged to have been stalked or intimidated and feared physical or mental harm.
+The police are, however, required to establish that you intended to cause fear of physical or mental harm.
 You will intend to cause fear of physical or mental harm if you know that the conduct is likely to cause fear in the other person.